NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-integration/README.md

 ## Frequently Asked Questions (FAQ)

 - Q: How do I choose the right CI tools for my project?
-- A: Consider your project’s language, complexity, and the specific needs of your deployment environment.
+- A: Consider your project’s language, complexity and the specific needs of your deployment environment.
 Research and compare tools to find the best fit for your workflow.

+- Q: What is the difference between Continuous Integration, Continuous Deployment and Continuous Delivery?
+- A: These related concepts apply to different target stages of a comprehensive CI/CD process, but their definitions are often conflated.
+Each one of these stages determines the endpoint as builds progress in a given automation process.
+   - _Continuous Integration_ (code compiles) tests whether code when merged from different developer systems can be compiled together on a control system, e.g. the CI server.
+   - _Continuous Deployment_ (packages published) is the publishing of successfully compiled and packaged binaries to an artifact repository and/or local test servers.
+   - _Continuous Delivery_ (packages released) extends deployment by pushing packaged binaries immediately to production services upon successful build, test and publishing.

 ---

 ## Credits